FACULTY OF HEALTH SCIENCES

 Find out more:

-To fully understand our project, with detailed information about our project results, objectives, team, activities, blogs and additional resources visit our website: https://www.agileforcollaboration.eu/
+To fully understand our project, with detailed information about our project outcome, objectives, team, activities, blogs and additional resources visit our website: https://www.agileforcollaboration.eu/

 Browsing the resources:

-Our digital resources are organized in five main sections, corresponding to our project results, which can be found on our website
+Our digital resources are organized in five main sections, corresponding to our project outcomes, which can be found on our website

 Project Outcome #1: